djoto/fpga_labs_sp23/lab4/README.md

 You are free to make any assumption regarding the functionalities of the calculator in cases where the description above does not cover.
 Please also feel free to change the datapath module if it makes your design more efficient or functional.

-When you are done with implementing your control logic module, write your own testbench to verify your design, then generate a bitstream with `lab4/src/z1top_calculator.v` as the top-level module to test it on your PYNQ board.
+When you are done with implementing your control logic module, write your own testbench to verify your design, comment out `` `define ACCUMULATOR`` in `lab4/src/z1top.v` to instantiate `lab4/src/z1top_calculator.v`, and then generate a bitstream to test it on your PYNQ board.

 Don't hesitate to ask a TA if you need some clarifications for this task.

 ## Lab Deliverables (due: Feb 27th, 2023)
 To checkoff for this lab, have these things ready to show the TA:
- - Demonstrate working accumulation designs with `ASYNC_ROM` and `SYNC_ROM`.
+ - Demonstrate working accumulation designs with `ASYNC_ROM` and `SYNC_ROM` (`LED[5]` should be on when programmed for the calculator).
  - Demonstrate a working calculator.
 Your calculator should be able to store data, load data, and add two operands.
-As an example, try storing the values 2, 4, 6, 8 to the locations 1, 2, 3, 4 of the Register File, respectively. and perform the addition of the data from the location 1 and 2, and store the result to location 5.
+As an example, try storing the values 3 (`4'b0011') and 12 (`4'b1100`) to the locations 0 and 1 of the Register File, respectively. and perform the addition of the data from the location 0 and 1, and store the result to location 2.
 Next, perform a load at one location to see if data gets written correctly.

 ## Acknowledgement